 It is important to know the difference between normal and expected side effects, and symptoms that might mean there is something wrong.
 When you were given the contraceptive method for the first time, you may have been given information about these issues.
 There is information below for each method, with advice about what you need to do.

-If you have had sex but you think your contraception isn’t working you might need emergency contraception.
 Examples of when contraception may not work properly include:

 It has not had enough time to become effective (some methods take seven days before you can start relying on them)

 You have taken another medication which can stop your usual method working.
 St John’s Wort should not be taken with pills or the implant.
 (You should always inform your doctor if you are using contraception to make sure they don’t give you anything which will interfere),

 You have vomited within two hours of taking your pill

 You can contact Unity sexual health, talk to a pharmacist, or go to your GP or walk-in centre for advice about Emergency contraception.

 After a coil fit, it is usual to experience cramps in your lower tummy.
 Cramps may last for a few days and sometimes for a few weeks.
 It is also normal to get some irregular bleeding which may last for several weeks, especially with the LNG-IUD ( or hormone-releasing coil).
 If the bleeding is getting lighter this can be normal.